Trigger Point (TV series)

 Trigger Point is a British crime thriller television series starring Vicky McClure as a police bomb disposal expert in London.
 It was created and written by Daniel Brierley, and first broadcast on 23 January 2022 on ITV.

 A second series began broadcasting on 28 January 2024, and a third was released on ITVX on 26 October 2025.
-A fourth series is due to be released in 2026.
+A fourth series was released on 30 August 2026.

 Plot

 Lana Washington is an ex-military bomb disposal operative (known as an 'Expo') and Afghan War veteran who heads a Metropolitan Police bomb squad, using her skills to counter terrorist threats involving explosives.